William Moulton Marston: Career

-Psychologist and inventor
+Polygraph

 Marston was the creator of the systolic blood pressure test, which became one component of the modern polygraph invented by John Augustus Larson in Berkeley, California.
 Marston's wife, Elizabeth Holloway Marston, suggested a connection between emotion and blood pressure to William, observing that, "[w]hen she got mad or excited, her blood pressure seemed to climb".

 Although Elizabeth is not listed as Marston's collaborator in his early work, Lamb, Matte (1996), and others refer directly and indirectly to Elizabeth's own work on her husband's research.
 She also appears in a picture taken in his laboratory in the 1920s (reproduced by Marston, 1938).

 Marston set out to commercialize Larson's invention of the polygraph, when he subsequently embarked on a career in entertainment and comic book writing and appearing as a salesman in ads for Gillette Razors, using a polygraph motif.
 From his psychological work, Marston became convinced that women were more honest than men in certain situations and could work faster and more accurately.
 During his lifetime, Marston championed what he saw as the latent abilities and causes of the women of his day.

+Pseudoscientific psychology

 Marston was also a writer of essays in popular psychology.
 In 1928, he published a book entitled Emotions of Normal People, a defense of many sexual taboos, using much of Byrne's original research she had done for her doctorate.
 He dedicated the work to her, Holloway, his mother, his aunt, and Huntley.
 It received almost no attention from the rest of the academic community other than a review, written by Byrne herself, under her alternate name Olive Richard in The Journal of Abnormal and Social Psychology.

 Emotions of Normal People also elaborated on the DISC Theory.
 Marston viewed people behaving along two axes, with their attention being either passive or active, depending on the individual's perception of his or her environment as either favorable or antagonistic.
 By placing the axes at right angles, four quadrants form, with each describing a behavioral pattern: